 Where to get a British Style Curry in Britain: There are Indian restaurants in every town and city and many villages, so finding one is not difficult.
 If going somewhere new I look for "Tandoori" in the name or description which signifies that the restaurant has a Tandoor, a vertical clay-lined oven which may be used to cook meat on skewers, but more importantly produces the best naan and roti breads.

 You may see various curries on the menu in many other kinds of restaurant, particularly pubs, don't be tempted, they are nowhere near as good as the versions you will get at an actual Indian restaurant.

 Pie and Mash

-To me as an Englishman but not a Londoner, the inclusion of pie and mash here is a little incongruous, it appears as many visitors from overseas express an intention or interest in trying it, though it is not a common dish in the UK, being particularly associated with east and south London.
+As an Englishman but not a Londoner, the inclusion of pie and mash here feels a little out of place, I include it as many visitors from overseas express an intention or interest in trying it.
+It is not a common dish in the UK, being associated with east and south London.
 It is a working class food traditionally served at Pie, Mash and Eel Shops, "shops" is a misnomer, they are small cheap restaurants where you sit and eat the food at tables.

 There are some foods that are classic "peasant cookery" from all around the world that are timeless classics and then there are other foods that are eaten because they are cheap and when there's not much alternative.
 Alas, pie, mash and eels falls mainly into this latter category.
 Pies themselves can be really good and are very popular throughout Britain, while mashed potato is a splendid accompaniment to many meals, its soft carbohydrate next to pastry made soggy by that liquor isn't a good combination.
 As for jellied eels, there's a good reason that they were never very popular beyond the places where they were historically eaten by those who had little choice, and even where they are still eaten they are falling in popularity, "muddy" is a common word used to describe the taste and there are many small bones.